tjhickey724/CoreSEtopics/lessons/cs103aspr23/lesson01.md

 Visit https://mastery.cs.brandeis.edu and enter the PIN that I give in class

 We will use this to have you ask questions and respond to each other and answer questions I pose.

+## Activity -- Learning about the shell
+We begin to learn about the shell by looking over [these webpages](https://linuxcommand.org/lc3_learning_the_shell.php) in The Linux Command Line website.